Cadmium: Isotopes

 Naturally occurring cadmium is composed of eight isotopes.
-Two of them are radioactive, and three are expected to decay but have not done so under laboratory conditions.
-The two natural radioactive isotopes are 113Cd (beta decay, half-life is 8.04×10^15 y) and 116Cd (two-neutrino double beta decay, half-life is 2.69×10^19 y).
+Two of them are radioactive, and three are expected to decay but have not measurably done so under laboratory conditions.
+The two natural radioactive isotopes are 113Cd (beta decay, half-life is 8.04×10^15 y) and 116Cd (double beta decay, half-life is 2.69×10^19 y).
 The other three are 106Cd, 108Cd (both double electron capture), and 114Cd (double beta decay); only lower limits on these half-lives have been determined.
 At least three isotopes – 110Cd, 111Cd, and 112Cd – are stable.
-Among the isotopes that do not occur naturally, the most long-lived are 109Cd with a half-life of 462.6 days, and 115Cd with a half-life of 53.46 hours.
-All of the remaining radioactive isotopes have half-lives of less than 2.5 hours, and the majority have half-lives of less than 5 minutes.
-Cadmium has 8 known meta states, with the most stable being 113mCd (t1⁄2 = 14.1 years), 115mCd (t1⁄2 = 44.6 days), and 117mCd (t1⁄2 = 3.36 hours).
+Among the isotopes that do not occur naturally, the most long-lived are 109Cd with a half-life of 461.3 days, and 115Cd with a half-life of 53.46 hours.
+All of the remaining radioactive isotopes have half-lives of less than 7 hours, and the majority have half-lives of less than 5 minutes.
+Cadmium has 8 known meta states, with the most stable being 113mCd (t1⁄2 = 13.9 years), 115mCd (t1⁄2 = 44.6 days), and 117mCd (t1⁄2 = 3.44 hours).

-The known isotopes of cadmium range in atomic mass from 94.950 u (95Cd) to 131.946 u (132Cd).
-For isotopes lighter than 112 u, the primary decay mode is electron capture and the dominant decay product is element 47 (silver).
+The known isotopes of cadmium range from 95Cd to 132Cd.
+For isotopes lighter than 112Cd, the primary decay mode is electron capture and the dominant decay product is element 47 (silver).
 Heavier isotopes decay mostly through beta emission producing element 49 (indium).

 One isotope of cadmium, 113Cd, absorbs neutrons with high selectivity: With very high probability, neutrons with energy below the cadmium cut-off will be absorbed; those higher than the cut-off will be transmitted.
 The cadmium cut-off is about 0.5 eV, and neutrons below that level are deemed slow neutrons, distinct from intermediate and fast neutrons.

-Cadmium is created via the s-process in low- to medium-mass stars with masses of 0.6 to 10 solar masses, over thousands of years.
-In that process, a silver atom captures a neutron and then undergoes beta decay.